Painter, architect, restorer, and writer. The Vietri Sul Mare artist shares with us how art elevates his spirit.

 So, what started as an interest in the arts became a degree in architecture.
-But even after that, Forcellino’s desire to go beyond was still present.
+But even after that, Forcellino’s desire to go beyond remained.
 “During the Renaissance period, an artist would study everything, from architecture to sculpture and painting.
 I believe this is the right way to proceed, and that’s why I started with paintings, then I went towards architecture to come back to painting, focusing on restoring.
-I believe that it’s easier to solve a problem approaching it from various angles.”
+I believe it’s easier to solve a problem by approaching it from various angles.”

 Michelangelo and Raffaello

 The restorer worked on the Moses sculpted by Michelangelo housed in the church of San Pietro in Vincoli in Rome; Pope Julius II commissioned it for his tomb.
 Thanks to Forcellino’s work, it was possible to recover Michelangelo’s signature on the Pope’s statue.
-“It was an experience that allowed me to enter a world that is very secluded to the general public.”
-After that, he also restored Raffaello Sanzio’s fresco called “Sybils”.
+“It was an experience that allowed me to enter a very secluded world to the general public.”
+After that, he restored Raffaello Sanzio’s fresco, “Sybils.”
 Raffaello painted it between 1512 and 1514 as a commission for the banker Ambrogio Chigi to decorate the interior of Santa Maria della Pace in Rome.